icemancast/icemancast.github.io/_posts/2009-10-26-proline-custom-shopping-cart.md

 link1_url: http://www.pro-linepublications.com
 link2_title:
 link2_url:
+excerpt: The client needed a shopping cart with downloadable curriculum.
+The shopping cart process checkouts via paypal.
+A paypal notify script was created to receive a signal from paypal to verify payment then sends a confirmation email with the file download
 ---
 The client needed a shopping cart with downloadable curriculum.
 The shopping cart process checkouts via paypal.
 A paypal notify script was created to receive a signal from paypal to verify payment then sends a confirmation email with the file download.